Building design

 Building design, also called architectural design, refers to the broadly based architectural, engineering and technical applications to the design of buildings.
 All building projects require the services of a building designer, typically a licensed architect.
 Smaller, less complicated projects often do not require a licensed professional, and the design of such projects is often undertaken by building designers, draftspersons, interior designers (for interior fit-outs or renovations), or contractors.
 Larger, more complex building projects require the services of many professionals trained in specialist disciplines, usually coordinated by an architect.

 Occupations

 Architect

 An architect is a person trained in the planning, design and supervision of the construction of buildings.
 Professionally, an architect's decisions affect public safety, and thus an architect must undergo specialized training consisting of advanced education and a practicum (or internship) for practical experience to earn a license to practice architecture.
 In most of the world's jurisdictions, the professional and commercial use of the term "architect" is legally protected.

 Building engineer

 Building engineering typically includes the services of electrical, mechanical and structural engineers.

-Draftsperson
+Drafter

-A draftsperson or documenter has attained a certificate or diploma in architectural drafting (or equivalent training), and provides services relating to preparing construction documents rather than building design.
+A drafter or documenter has attained a certificate or diploma in architectural drafting (or equivalent training), and provides services relating to preparing construction documents rather than building design.
 Some draftspersons are employed by architectural design firms and building contractors, while others are self-employed.